agombolay/ribose-map/README.md

 **Goal**: To create a streamlined bioinformatics pipeline to analyze Ribose-seq libraries on any Linux platform

 **Background**:
-<div class="align-center">The original scripts used to analyze Ribose-seq libraries required LSF job scheduling software to run properly.
+<p style='text-align: justify;'>The original scripts used to analyze Ribose-seq libraries required LSF job scheduling software to run properly.
 To enable any user to effectively and efficiently analyze their input sequencing data of Ribose-seq libraries, I have created a streamlined, non-LSF dependent version of the Ribose-seq analysis pipeline.
 This pipeline will run on any Linux platform.
 I have also included all required input files, the appropriate directory structure that can be cloned as a GitHub repository, and a script to automatically download the required software.
-I have tailored the pipeline for four different species, including *Saccharomyces cerevisiae*, *Escherichia coli K12*, *Mus musculus*, and humans.</div>
+I have tailored the pipeline for four different species, including *Saccharomyces cerevisiae*, *Escherichia coli K12*, *Mus musculus*, and humans.</p>

 **Significance**: